Africa.com

 Africa.com is an internet media company, launched in 2010 by Teresa Clarke, which provides coverage on topics such as financial, political and cultural news related to Africa.
 The purpose of the online web portal is to be a platform for anyone interested to learn more about Africa, as well as provide business and world leaders accurate information about the investment climate.

-The Africa.com organization has representation offices in Johannesburg, South Africa, Lagos, Nigeria, and New York City, United States.
+The Africa.com organization has representation offices in Johannesburg, South Africa, Lagos, Lagos State, and New York City, New York.
 African American business women and entrepreneur Teresa Clarke is the CEO and founder of the site, CBS News correspondent Jacqueline Adams is the Executive Editor, and Jendayi Frazer (former Ambassador to South Africa) is an advisory board member.

 History

 Africa.com was launched in February 2010, by Teresa Clarke after resigning from her position as a managing director in the investment banking division of Goldman Sachs & Co.
 Clarke is also co-founder of the Student Sponsorship Programme in South Africa.

 Clarke lived in South Africa from 1995 to 2000 and acquired the domain name around 2001.
 "Over most of the last decade, I worked at Goldman Sachs.
 During my free time, I imagined what I would do with the domain name and I looked at other African websites."

 In a May 2010 article in The Wall Street Journal, Africa.com was mentioned because of its potential relevance with the impending 2010 FIFA World Cup in South Africa that same year.
 The site is small, with about 50,000 monthly unique users but Ms. Clarke said she "sees potential in the growth of African investment and a middle class in several African countries."
 Since then, Africa.com has expanded to add information about each of the continent's 54 countries, with over 30,000 daily visitors according to Alexa.com.